 “I didn’t know what to expect, as you don’t; I don’t think anyone does, particularly at our age, but the funeral was incredible.
-Like it was really, really beautiful.” she says, proving my experience is not universal.
+Like it was really, really beautiful.” she says, proving that my experience is not universal.
 A conclusion that is not groundbreaking given the popularity of the ritual.
 Is satisfaction with the end result dependent on actively pursuing a course of action that would make it so?
 Again, I’m sure the answer to this is not groundbreaking.

-Obvious or not it must be questioned whether this is achievable for everyone.
-Particularly when research commissioned by the Australian Funeral Directors Association in 2014 found cost was the most important factor when deciding on a funeral, with two in three Australians saying it trumped religion and family traditions.
-Wishes of the deceased and their bank balance are not always in sync.
+Obvious or not it must be questioned whether this is achievable for all people in society.
+Particularly when research commissioned by the Australian Funeral Directors Association in 2014, found that cost was the most important factor when deciding on a funeral, with two in three Australians saying it trumped religion and family traditions.
+Unfortunately, the wishes of the deceased and their bank balance are not always in sync.

 Housed in a heritage fire station and nestled amongst classic Australiana suburbia, you could easily mistake the business for any other house in the street.
-Inside, the illusion continues with each room of the cottage fitted out just as a house would be: living room, dining room, kitchen and bathroom.
+Inside the illusion continues with each room of the cottage fitted out just as a house would be: living room, dining room, kitchen and bathroom.
 To my left I peer into an office to see Amy Sagan, the funeral director, speaking on the phone but gesturing that she would only be a minute.

 The atmosphere of funeral homes, or at least their public areas, is predictable across the board.
 A palate of beige and white.
 Clean, elegant furniture.
 Lots of mahogany.
 A seascape on the wall.
 Soft spa music in the background.
 A bowl of mints next to a box of tissues with a decorative cover.
 Sometimes there are fish tanks.

 This funeral home is not that.
-White walls provide a backdrop for abstract art and colorful throw pillows.
-Incense burns on the fireplace and there is a crocheted cactus in a tea cup on the dining table.
+White walls are the backdrop for abstract art and colorful throw pillows.
+Incense burns on the fire place and there is a crocheted cactus in a tea cup on the dining table.

 “Our principle is we’re not here to tell you how to do your funeral, we’re here to provide you with every option and you can create what you want from that,” says Amy.

 “We ask whether they would like to wash and dress them.
 Would you like them to be in a coffin or on a cooling plate [an electronic metal tray that keeps the corpse cold] on the ground?
 Then they can decide what suits them best.
 The cooling plate is also portable, so people can take their loved one home.”

-Amy, 24, is young when it comes to funeral directors, having entered the industry at only 16.
-The importance of having younger generations in the industry is obvious when you look at the progressive work Tender Funerals are doing.
-Aside from offering services beyond that of the traditional homes, they operate under a social enterprise model, meaning each funeral costs the customer only what it cost Tender Funerals in goods and wages — a stark contrast to the over 100 per cent mark-up on coffins elsewhere in the industry.
+The importance of having younger generations in the industry can be seen when you look at the progressive work Tender Funerals are doing.
+Aside from offering services beyond that of the traditional homes, they operate under a social enterprise model.
+This means that each funeral costs the customer only what it costs the company through goods and wages.
+A stark contrast to the over 100 per cent mark-up on coffins elsewhere in the industry.

 Their fees are listed item by item on the website, under the caveat: “we truly believe the amount spent on a funeral is not a reflection of the amount a person was loved.”
-Breaking down the prices into individual items and services allows the customer to make clear decisions about what is essential.
+Breaking down the prices into individual items and services allows the customer to make clear decisions on what is essential or otherwise.

-As a not-for-profit, it’s easier to believe Amy when she says she will try to talk the customer out of designing a funeral beyond their means.
+As a not-for-profit community organistion, it’s easier to believe Amy when she says she will try to talk the customer out of designing a funeral beyond their means.

 “I don’t know if you have been to a funeral before,” she says.
 “But unless they’re something spectacular you probably don’t remember the flowers atop the coffin which probably cost like 600 dollars.